mczyzj/pestr/cran-comments.md

 ## Vignettes
 * There are 9 'RDS' files that are mock ups of web queries that are used to demonstrate functions output in 'vignettes' directory.

-## Downloading files
-* 'eppo_database_download' function by default downloads 'zip' file to working directory.
-This behaviour might be changed with 'filepath' argument.

-## Fail gracefully
-* functions that are used to download or read information from web resources give messages instead of errors on fail.
-The wrappers are in 'eppo_api.R' file. 'eppo_database_download' and 'check_eppo_token' functions has own implementation in function body.